MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### Create Virtual Switch

-In the remote PowerShell session with the Nano Server, create a virtual switch that will be used by the containers.
+Each container will connect to a virtual switch for network connectivity.
 This example creates a virtual switch with a type of NAT and a NAT subnet of 172.16.0.0.
 For more information on container network see [Manage Container Networking](../management/container_networking.md).

 ```powershell
 New-VMSwitch -Name NAT -SwitchType NAT -NATSubnetAddress "172.16.0.0/12"